Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 When designing these areas, it is important to include safe and accessible walking paths that encourage independence while reducing risks.

-Furthermore, concentrate on providing sensory stimulation and relaxation by thoughtfully using plants, textures, colours, and sounds to create an engaging yet calming atmosphere.
+Furthermore, concentrate on providing sensory stimulation and relaxation by thoughtfully using plants, textures, colours, and sounds to create an yet calming atmosphere.

 Safe and accessible pedestrian routes